nmeum/scmdoc/README.md

 Within documentation comments, it is possible to use Markdown markup.

+### Section Comments

+Due to the lack of type information, it is difficult to meaningfully group Scheme program components.
+For this reason, `scmdoc` relies on manually inserted *section comments* for grouping.
+A section comment is a documentation comment which starts with a `|` character and is followed by an empty line and a normal documentation comment.
+The section comment corresponds to the section title, the documentation comment following it functions as the section description.
+For example:

+    ;;>| Multiplication Procedures

+    ;;> Procedures for performing multiplication

+    ;;> Multiply two signed values.
+    (define (multS x y) …)

+This will group the procedure `multS` into the section *“Multiplication Procedures”*.
+Every section comment *must* be followed by a normal documentation comment.
+Each documented Scheme library *should* contain at least one section comment.

 ## Related Work

 A loose, incomplete collection of similar work on the documentation of Scheme code: